exercism/rust/exercises/practice/sieve/.approaches/ranges-and-filtermap/content.md

 The [closure][closure] (also known as a lambda) in the body of the `filter_map()` uses the [`take()`][take] method, combined with the unwrap operator (`?`), to get the element value in the `Vec` at the index of the number passed in from the range.
 If the element value is `None`, then no further processing happens in the lambda for that iteration.
-If the element value is `Some` number, then an inner range is defined, starting from the element value plus itself and going through the upper bound.
+If the element value is `Some` number, then an inner range is defined, starting from the element value times itself and going through the upper bound.

 The [`step_by()`][stepby] method is used to traverse the range in steps the size of the element value.